-For privately funded developments, requests for a DRI review are accepted by CMAP staff only after the relevant zoning change application has been filed with the local governments with jurisdiction.
-DRI designations must be made prior to development CMAP: DRI Process 2/18/2009 p.
-3 rights being vested by the appropriate local government using its zoning authority to permit the proposed use by right.
+• For privately funded developments, requests for a DRI review are accepted by CMAP staff only after the relevant zoning change application has been filed with the local governments with jurisdiction.
+DRI designations must be made prior to development rights being vested by the appropriate local government using its zoning authority to permit the proposed use by right.